 6. Don’t Fall For Scams

 WhatsApp itself will never contact you through its app.
 Also, WhatsApp doesn’t send emails about chats, photos, voice messages, payment or videos unless you contact their help and support channel to start with.
-Anything offering a free subscription, claiming to be from WhatsApp or does encourage you to follow links in order to safeguard your account is definitely a scam and not to be trusted.
+Furthermore, any offering from a free subscription, claiming to be from WhatsApp or does encourage you to follow links in order to safeguard your account is definitely a scam and not to be trusted.

 7. Enable Two-Step Verification

 WhatsApp security supports Two Factor Authentication (2FA).
-This adds a periodic pass-code to WhatsApp, and also ensures your data isn’t accessed by someone else.
+This will add a periodic pass-code to WhatsApp and also ensures your data isn’t accessed by someone else.

-To activate 2FA, go to Menu > Settings > Account > Two-step verification > Enable.
-Create a six-digit PIN code that you can easily remember.
-Also, add your email address to retrieve that code in case you forget it.
+To activate 2FA feature, go to Menu > Settings > Account > Two-step verification > Enable.
+Next, you create a six-digit PIN code that you can easily remember.
+And finally, add your email address to retrieve that code in case you forget it.

 For opinions or suggestions, please drop a comment below.